Powerlearnproject/se-assignment-5-MarkBrianK/README.md

 1. Installation of VS Code:
    - Describe the steps to download and install Visual Studio Code on Windows 11 operating system.
 Include any prerequisites that might be needed.

+      Open the Official Visual sttudio code website in your browser https://code.visualstudio.com/.
+      Click the dowload button and choose windows intalller.

 2. First-time Setup:
    - After installing VS Code, what initial configurations and settings should be adjusted for an optimal coding environment?
 Mention any important settings or extensions.